cloudposse/terraform-aws-s3-website/README.md

 - [terraform-aws-s3-logs-athena-query](https://github.com/cloudposse/terraform-aws-s3-logs-athena-query) - A Terraform module that creates an Athena Database and Structure for querying S3 access logs
 - [terraform-aws-lb-s3-bucket](https://github.com/cloudposse/terraform-aws-lb-s3-bucket) - Terraform module to provision an S3 bucket with built in IAM policy to allow AWS Load Balancers to ship access logs

+## References

+For additional context, refer to some of these links.

+- [Hosting Websites on Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) - Example: setting up a Static Website Using a Custom Domain

 ## Help